 Data Gathering

-This The proponents utilized both quantitative and qualitative methods in gathering essential data necessary for the development of FlexiDesk: A Smart Web Application for Tracking and Booking Co-Workspace Environment.
+The researchers utilized both quantitative and qualitative methods in gathering essential data necessary for the development of FlexiDesk: A Smart Web Application for Tracking and Booking Co-Workspace Environment.
 These methods were used to gain insights into the behaviors, preferences, and challenges experienced by individuals and organizations when booking and managing co-working spaces.
 The gathered data helped identify user expectations, evaluate existing booking processes, and define system features aligned with modern workspace trends.